-Creative workers, whether they be performers, crew or freelance journalists, are forever ripe for exploitation in terms of their remuneration and conditions of employment.
+Creative workers, whether they be performers, crew or freelance journalists, are forever ripe for exploitation in terms of their hours of work and the circumstances in which work is performed.
 Artistic industries in particular rank highly in terms of the incidence of sexual assault, intimidation and exploitative work practices.
 Although the arts and entertainment sectors are now replete with sound policies aimed at tackling misconduct, adherence to those policies is patchy.
 The arts sector needs a rules-based order to guard against exploitation of creators.